November 30, 2008

 We were always or occasionally compared to other kids.

-Our parents were a product of a dysfunctional family themselves where authoritative behaviors glorified.
+Our parents were a product of a dysfunctional family themselves where new ideas were not expressed and authoritative behaviors glorified.

 One of us came from workaholic parents who were absolutely unaware of its effects.